absk786/assignment7/README.md

 * MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ### Features:
-* Features such as link repo, functional table of contents
+* No spefic features

 ### Tests:
-* no tests are added
+* No tests are added to this project

 ### Contributors:
-* Others are welcome to contribute to the project by finding bugs and suggesting changes
+* Others are welcome to contribute to the project

 Questions
-* if you have any further questions please email me on rehmank11@gmail.com
+* If you want to ask anyquestions or get in touch please email at rehmank11@gmail.com